Super-long/miniob/sqltest.md

 4. select test1.in1, max(test1.fl1), max(test1.da1), count(*) from test1 group by test1.in1;                // y
 5. select test1.in1, test2.in2, count(*), max(test2.in2) from test1, test2 where test1.in1 = test2.in2 group by test1.in1, test2.in2;   // y
 6. select test1.in1, test2.in2, count(*), max(test2.in2) from test1, test2 where test1.in1 > 100 group by test1.in1, test2.in2;
+7. select test1.in1, count(test1.in1) from test1, test2 where test2.in2 > 100 group by test1.in1;